 So here is your picture again.
 Only with blood from the Altar of Sacrifice and smoke from the Altar of Incense—depicting Yeshua’s death and resurrection—could the High Priest venture into the Holy of Holies.

-This carries forward a theme from last week.
-The priests of Israel got such limited access to the mercy seat—only the High Priest, only once per year (Lev 16:2).
+This carries forward a theme from a couple of weeks ago.
+Even the priests of Israel got such limited access to the mercy seat—only the High Priest, only once per year (Lev 16:2).
 But we have a “better covenant… established on better promises” (Heb 8:6).

 We have a sweeter deal!